 If you haven’t tried dive gloves for a while then have a look at some of the current models.
-Many are seamless now which makes them a lot more comfortable to wear.
+Many are seamless with no stitched seams now which makes them a lot more comfortable to wear.
 There are no more scratching seams.

 Another advantage of these designs is also that they are not allowing that much water to exchange between the glove and the surrounding water.
-This results in you being able to wear a thinner glove that keeps your hands as warm as a thick glove did a few years back!
+This results in you being able to wear a thinner glove that keeps your hands as warm as thick dive gloves did a few years back!

 During a dive, your hands can be used quite a bit to look at things and touch your sights.
 That’s not so true if you’re staying above a coral reef but if you, for example, explore a wreck you will use your hands to touch and feel.

-Many items under water have sharp edges.
-In addition, quite a few living creatures have stingers, teeth, etc. Scuba gloves can offer a great protection against all of these possible harmful situations.
+Many items underwater have sharp edges.
+In addition, quite a few living creatures have stingers, teeth, etc. Scuba diving gloves can offer a great protection against all of these possible harmful situations.

-Protective dive gloves won’t help much with keeping your hands warm.
-Their job is to keep them safe from scratches, cuts, and stings in warm water.
+Protective gloves won’t help much with keeping your hands warm.
+It’s the job of scuba diving gloves to keep your hands safe from scratches, cuts, and stings in warm water.